 The benefit provides a discount of up to $30 per month toward internet service for eligible households and up to $75 per month for households on qualifying Tribal lands.

 The Affordable Connectivity Program is limited to one monthly service discount per household.

-A household is eligible if one member of the household meets at least one of the criteria below:
+A household is eligible if a member of the household meets at least one of the criteria below: